Robert Cummings: Education

-Early acting career
+Career

 Blade Stanhope Conway

 Cummings started looking for work in 1930, but couldn't find any roles, forcing him to get a job at a theatrical agency.
 Realizing that, at the time, "three quarters of Broadway plays were from England" and that English accents and actors were in demand, Cummings decided to cash in an insurance policy and buy a round-trip ticket there.

 He was driving a motorbike through the countryside, picking up the accent and learning about the country, when his bike broke down at Harrogate.
 While waiting for repairs, he devised a plan.
 He invented the name "Blade Stanhope Conway" and bribed the janitor of a local theatre to put on the marquee: "Blade Stanhope Conway in Candida".
 He then had a photo taken of himself in front of the marquee and had 80 prints made.
 In London, he outfitted himself with a new wardrobe, composed a letter introducing the actor-author-manager-director "Blade" of Harrogate Repertory Theatre, and sent it off to 80 New York theatrical agents and producers.

 As a result, when Cummings returned to New York, he was able to obtain several meetings.

 One of the producers to whom he sent letters, Charles Hopkings, cast him in a production of The Roof by John Galsworthy, playing the role of the Hon.
 Reggie Fanning.
 Also in the cast was Henry Hull.
 The play ran from October to November 1931 and Brooks Atkinson of The New York Times listed "Conway" among the cast who provided "some excellent bits of acting".

 In November 1932, "Conway" replaced Edwin Styles in the Broadway revue Earl Carroll's Vanities after studying song and dance by correspondence course.

 Cummings later encouraged an old drama school classmate, Margaret Kies, to use a similar deception – she became the "British" Margaret Lindsay.
 He later said pretending to be Conway broke up his first marriage, to a girl from Joplin.
 "She couldn't stand me."

 He was an extra in the Laurel and Hardy comedy film Sons of the Desert (1933) and in the musical short Seasoned Greetings (1933).